 The Company has ongoing clinical programs with seliciclib in NSCLC and nasopharyngeal cancer ("NPC") and once data becomes available and is reviewed, the Company will determine the feasibility of pursuing further development and/or partnering these assets.

-In addition, the Company markets directly in the United States Xclair® Cream for radiation dermatitis and Numoisyn® Liquid and Numoisyn® Lozenges for xerostomia.
-On August 10, 2012, the Company entered into an agreement with Sinclair Pharmaceuticals Limited ("Sinclair") to early terminate, effective September 30, 2012, the distribution agreements relating to the promotion and sale of Xclair® Cream, Numoisyn® Liquid, and Numoisyn® Lozenges.
-The agreement includes a minimum royalty arrangement based on future net revenues, under which Sinclair will pay the Company approximately \$1.0 million in quarterly installments over the next three years ending on September 30, 2015.
+In addition, until September 30, 2012 the Company marketed directly in the United States Xclair® Cream for radiation dermatitis and Numoisyn® Liquid and Numoisyn® Lozenges for xerostomia pursuant to a distribution agreement with Sinclair Pharmaceuticals Limited ("Sinclair").
+On August 10, 2012, the Company entered into an agreement with Sinclair to terminate these distribution agreements, effective September 30, 2012.
+See Recent Developments below and Note 3 - Discontinued Operations for further details.

 As a development stage enterprise, substantially all efforts of the Company to date have been devoted to performing research and development, conducting clinical trials, developing and acquiring intellectual property, raising capital and recruiting and training personnel.
-The Company currently anticipates that its cash and cash equivalents of approximately \$20.0 million as of June 30, 2012 are sufficient to meet its anticipated short-term working capital needs and to fund its on-going sapacitabine clinical trials for at least the next twelve months.
+The Company currently anticipates that its cash and cash equivalents of approximately \$17.8 million as of September 30, 2012 are sufficient to meet its anticipated short-term working capital needs and to fund its on-going sapacitabine clinical trials for at least the next twelve months.
 However, the Company cannot be certain that it will be able to raise sufficient funds to complete the development and commercialize any of its product candidates currently in clinical development, should they succeed.